hrithikksingh3/Cardiovascular-Risk-Prediction-Web-APP/README.md

 **Disclaimer ⚠️**
 This app is for educational purposes only.
 It's cool, but it's not a substitute for professional medical advice.
 Always consult with a healthcare provider for proper diagnosis and treatment.

+## For more info Read the Article : https://medium.com/@hrithikkumarsingh/predict-your-heart-health-in-seconds-with-the-cardiovascular-risk-prediction-web-app-c5f7bd4776ef

 **Connect with the Creator 🤝**<br>
 [LinkedIn](https://in.linkedin.com/in/hrithik-kumar-singh-0a4127301) <br>